 Children should be reading their books every day at home.
 Reading records must be signed every night and brought to school the next day to be checked.
 Children who have not read for a minimum of three times a week at home will need to join a Friday reading club in the class.
 Whilst your child is reading, ask them questions about the text, such as asking them to tell you what they are reading about.

 Homework is given out on Friday and is to be returned on the following Tuesday.
-Each child has been given a homework wallet.
-Homework is linked to work being studied in lessons and is explained to the class before going home; children will also have times tables to learn as well as reading.
-Children are expected to complete their homework to a high standard, using a pencil or a blue pen, using the school’s joined up handwriting style.
+Each child has access to Google Classroom where weekly homework for English, Maths, Spelling and times tables will be set.
+Homework is linked to work being studied in lessons and is explained to the class before going home.
+Children are expected to complete their homework to a high standard and submitting by the deadline on Tuesday.
+Homework that has not been submitted completed will be done during lunchtime.
 Additionally, weekly spelling words will be handed out on Monday and are expected to be practised every night, ready for a test on Friday.

 Year 3 is an exciting year for your child.
 They will continue to grow their learning independence and build upon existing knowledge.
 In English, we use a scheme called the Power of Reading.
 We study books in depth and the children develop fundamental comprehension skills that will benefit them in the future.
-Some of the books we will study in Autumn term are Here We Are by Oliver Jeffers, Leon and the Place Between by Angela McAllister and Ug: Boy Genius of the Stone Age by Raymond Briggs (please do not share these stories with your child in advance).
+Some of the books we will study in Summer term are .
 At Lionel Primary, we foster a love of books and reading and so we will enjoy a whole class text together for 15 minutes every day.
 Spelling, grammar and punctuation will be integrated into our English lessons.

 Our Maths curriculum covers all areas of maths, including number and place value, operations, fractions, measurement (including time), statistics and geometry.
 The maths lessons consist of short, speedy activities that cover a range of topics, including Fluent in 5 (a short 5 minute arithmetic activity), Big Maths (a speedy times table test in 90 seconds) and various starters related to previously taught objectives.

-In the Autumn term, for our Foundation Subjects, your child will study:
+In the Summer term, for our Foundation Subjects, your child will study:

 Design and Technology

-For French, children will revise and develop the French language they learnt in Year 2 on the following topics:
+For French, children will revise and develop the French language they learnt earlier in Year 3 on the following topics:

 A positive partnership between home and school is vital in helping your child achieve to the best of their ability.
 If you have any questions, please contact your class teacher or the Year Lead by calling the school office or emailing: firstname.lastname@example.org